 – yProjPicture is set equal to y + offsetY.

+– If ErpFlag is equal to 0, projPicWidth is set equal to ConstituentPicWidth.
+Otherwise (ErpFlag is equal to 1), projPicWidth is set equal to ConstituentPicWidth − ( erp_left_guard_band_width + erp_right_guard_band_width ).

-– Clause D.3.41.5.6 is invoked with xProjPicture, yProjPicture, ConstituentPicWidth, and ConstituentPicHeight as inputs, and the outputs indicating the sphere coordinates and the constituent picture index (for frame-packed stereoscopic video) for the sample location (x, y) within the region-wise packed picture.
+– Clause D.3.41.6.6 is invoked with xProjPicture, yProjPicture, projPicWidth, and ConstituentPicHeight as inputs, and the outputs indicating the sphere coordinates and the constituent picture index (for frame-packed stereoscopic video) for the sample location (x, y) within the region-wise packed picture.

-D.3.41.5.6 Conversion from a sample location in a projected picture to sphere coordinates relative to the global coordinate axes
+D.3.41.6.6 Conversion from a sample location in a projected picture to sphere coordinates relative to the global coordinate axes